Open Source VoIP & ICT Solutions for Businesses Worldwide

 How low does latency need to be for real-time voice translation to feel natural?

-Human conversations naturally have gaps and overlaps measured in 150-300 milliseconds.
+Human conversations have natural gaps of roughly 150-300ms.
 A voice translation pipeline needs to add less than 500ms of end-to-end latency to remain conversational.
-Current state-of-the-art systems can achieve this with streaming ASR, optimised MT inference, and low-latency TTS, but it requires careful engineering at each stage and typically limits translation quality compared to non-real-time systems that can wait for full sentences.
+Current state-of-the-art systems achieve this with streaming ASR, optimised MT inference, and low-latency TTS – but it requires careful engineering at each stage and usually means accepting slightly lower translation quality than non-real-time systems that can wait for full sentences.

 What languages does modern voice translation support?

 Commercial ASR and MT systems cover 100+ languages.
 Whisper Large V3 supports 99 languages for transcription.
-Meta’s NLLB model covers 200 languages for translation.
-However, quality varies significantly: high-resource languages (English, Spanish, Mandarin, French, German) have excellent accuracy across all three pipeline stages, while low-resource languages may have noticeably higher error rates.
-Voice cloning quality also drops for less well-represented languages in training data.
+Meta’s NLLB-200 covers 200 language pairs for translation.
+Quality varies significantly: high-resource languages (English, Spanish, Mandarin, French, German) have excellent accuracy across all three pipeline stages, while low-resource languages typically have higher error rates.
+Voice cloning quality also drops for languages less well-represented in training data.

 What is the difference between real-time voice translation and post-call transcription and translation?

-Post-call transcription processes a complete recording after a call ends and can take minutes to hours.
-It produces high-accuracy results because the full audio context is available and there is no latency constraint.
-Real-time translation must produce results during the call within milliseconds, which requires streaming models that make do with partial context and therefore have lower accuracy.
+Post-call transcription processes a complete recording after a call ends, producing high-accuracy results because the full audio context is available with no latency constraint.
+Real-time translation must produce results within milliseconds using partial context, so accuracy is lower.
 The two serve different use cases: post-call for compliance, analytics, and coaching; real-time for live conversations between people speaking different languages.

 Is ICT Innovations planning to add voice translation to its products?